Certified Green Restaurants®

 Oglethorpe Dining Commons has introduced six new Tower Gardens, a self-watering and self-contained aeroponic vertical gardening system.
 Vertical aeroponics allow fruits, vegetables, herbs, leafy greens and edible flowers to be grown on campus.
 With each garden having an efficient 30-inch footprint, the seedlings are grown with 100% organic non GMO seeds.
 With aeroponic technology and specially formulated nutrients, plants grow 2-3 weeks faster than plants growing in the soil.
 Due to the vertical design and recirculation of water in the system, the gardens also use 95% less water and 90% less land than traditional gardening.
 Dining Services plans to look at the feasibility of incorporating some of the crops into select menus once they are harvested.

-Blended Burgers on the Menu at Oglethorpe, the Niche and Bulldog Burger
+Blended Burgers on the Menu at Oglethorpe and the Niche

-UGA Dining Services, with support from the Office of Sustainability, introduced Blended Burgers at OHouse, the Niche (on the HSC) and Bulldog Burger at the Tate Student Center in the spring of 2019.
+UGA Dining Services, with support from the Office of Sustainability, introduced Blended Burgers at O-House and the Niche (on the HSC) in the spring of 2019.
 Blended Burgers are a flavorful, sustainable and healthier blend of burger comprised of 70 percent beef and 30 percent roasted mushroom.
 Traditional burgers are available at Bolton, Snelling, and the Village Summit.
 Using mushrooms in a Blended Burger compliments the flavor and texture of the beef as they cook and add moisture to enhance the hamburger’s flavor.
 Beef-mushroom burgers can also be lower in calories and saturated fat than all-beef burgers, making them a healthier choice.
 In addition to providing nutrition benefits, replacing 30 percent of the beef in burgers with mushrooms reduces agricultural production-related greenhouse gas emissions, irrigation water demand and global agricultural land demand.